Aamirbro/Aamirbro/README.md

 **LondheShubham153/LondheShubham153** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am [Shubham](https://www.linkedin.com/in/shubhamlondhe1996/), a Senior Staff Engineer (Development, DevOps, Platform Engineering) from [🇮🇳 ](https://en.wikipedia.org/wiki/India)&nbsp; passionate about developing production-ready applications with 8+ years of professional onsite as well as remote working experience. 🎯
+I am [Aamir khan](https://www.linkedin.com/in/aamir-khan-0bb73a2a7/), Cloud Computing with Devops Engineer (Development, DevOps, Platform Engineering) &nbsp; passionate about developing production-ready applications with 1 years of live skill projects as well as remote working experience. 🎯

-I mostly work with Python, MVC Frameworks and Cloud based technologies. 🚀
+I mostly work with Python, Devops tools and Cloud based technologies. 🚀

 <p float="left">